back to top

 Risk of Lithium-Ion Batteries

 Lithium-ion batteries are commonly used in smartphones and can be a fire hazard if damaged or defective.
 If the battery gets punctured or damaged, it can release chemicals that may cause injury if they come into contact with the skin and eyes or are inhaled.
 Not all modern batteries have safety features to prevent overheating and fire.
-Most manufacturers have strict quality control and testing standards to minimise the risk of defective batteries.
-Suppose you notice any unusual behaviour with your device, such as overheating, swelling, or leakage.
+Most manufacturers have strict quality control and testing standards to minimize the risk of defective batteries.
+Suppose you notice any unusual behavior with your device, such as overheating, swelling, or leakage.
 In that case, stopping using the device and contacting a professional to dispose of the battery properly is essential.

-If your battery swells with gases due to physical damage or malfunctioning protection circuitry resulting in overcharging, it acts as a safety system by containing the outgassing.
+If your battery swells with gases due to physical damage or malfunctioning protection circuitry, resulting in overcharging, it acts as a safety system by containing the outgassing.
 Temperature is another crucial factor in keeping your Li-ion batteries healthy and happy, as exposure to high temperatures over 100°F through multiple charge cycles will reduce longevity.

 Note: Do not keep Li-ion batteries fully discharged for an extended period.
 The battery protection circuit will cut off the battery when it drains too low.
 The battery will continue to self-discharge, damaging the battery’s capacity and ability to recharge.

-Modern Battery with Smart Circuitry within the Battery
+Modern Battery with Smart Circuitry Within the Battery

 Nowadays, batteries help prevent damage or danger.
 They have built-in governors that work with other safety systems, so you can keep your already-charged iPhone in overnight without damaging the battery.

 These batteries also have a significant impact on the environment.
-The damage caused by mining and processing the raw materials used in batteries, such as Lithium, Cobalt, Nickel, and Rare Earth Metals, can cause habitat destruction, water pollution, and human rights violations.
+The damage caused by mining and processing the raw materials used in batteries, such as lithium, cobalt, nickel, and rare earth metals, can cause habitat destruction, water pollution, and human rights violations.
 Additionally, the chemicals used in the battery production process can be toxic and harmful to the environment if not correctly disposed of.